adane04/Ensemble-Deep-Learning-/README.md

 # Ensemble-Deep-Learning-
-Ensemble Deep Learning Implementation for Human Activity Recognition  (HAR) in python
+Ensemble Deep Learning  for Human Activity Recognition  (HAR) is implemented in  python using smarphone dataset.